appmechanix/shnappy-help/example/content/branding/watermarks.md

 #### Turning off for selected clients

-Login to the Shnappy admin, find the client and press setting.
+Login to the Shnappy admin, find the client and press settings.
 Turn off "Automatically watermark images"

-#### I can't see my watermark?
+#### I can't see my watermark

 Only the client interface shows watermarks - the admin shows you your images as you uploaded them.